Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Introduction

-\item From an auto-annotation perspective, we explore SSFSL by exploiting open-source resources: an open-source VLM and its publicly available pretraining data.
-This realistic setup (\cref{fig:problem-setup}) greatly advances SSFSL.
+\item From an auto-annotation perspective, we explore an underexplored SSFSL paradigm by exploiting open-source models and open data.
+Our realistic setup (\cref{fig:problem-setup}) significantly advances SSFSL performance.

-\item We reveal the root cause why existing SSL methods fail to effectively finetune VLMs: VLMs produce rather low-confidence outputs that result in zero utilization of unlabeled data.
-We address this challenge with Temperature Tuning (\emph{TT}).
+\item We identify why existing SSL methods fail to finetune VLMs: VLMs produce ``flat'', low confidence scores that lead to zero utilization of unlabeled data and weak supervision.
+We address this by leveraging temperatures.